Blogs - September 10, 2019

 During Guntle’s final years at the Academy, he went on several college visits and learned about Grace College.
-It was close enough to his home that he could commute, and Dr. Laurie Owen, dean of the School of Education, built on his desire to major in elementary education.
+It was close enough to his home that he could commute, and Dr. Laurie Owen, dean of the School of Education, built on his desire to major in elementary ed.

 “I wanted to be an anchor to students who might be struggling or going through a difficult time,” says Guntle, who appreciated how pivotal that could be during his years at the Academy.
 While at Grace, Dr. Owen became like a surrogate mom to him.
 “I’ve had several women step into that role of encouragement that I was missing when my mom died.
 Dr. Owen did that for me.”
 She also embodied the teacher Guntle wanted to be.
 “Dr. Owen — the energy she emits — it’s contagious.
 It’s who she is.
 She’s so authentic in her expression.
 No matter how bad the day is, she can make you smile.”

 When it came time for Guntle to begin his student teaching, he contacted Smith Academy to see if they’d be interested.
 “I wanted to give something back … to serve in the ways the teachers had served me.”